Jesse1786/CollabPen/README.md

 **CollabPen** is a full-stack, real-time collaborative code editor for HTML, CSS, and JavaScript.
 It allows users to create and manage code projects, collaborate live with others, and instantly preview their output — all within the browser.

-This project was built to demonstrate full-stack web development with real-time collaboration and deployment.

 ---

 ## 🚀 Features